alladif/hello-world/README.md

 # hello-world
 my first repostery in gethub
+i am a sudent i wish learn more about grthub